ManuScriptHub/MCP-Newsletter/README.md

   - Ensure your Gmail account allows app passwords and SMTP access.
   - Check for correct credentials in `.env`.
   - Review any error messages in the console.
-- **No news items?**
+- **No content in newsletter?**
+  - Verify your Exa API key is valid.
+  - Try a more specific search query.
-  - Check RSS feed URLs for accuracy.
+  - Check your internet connection for API access.
-  - Some sites may block scraping or change feed URLs.

 ## Contributing
 Pull requests and suggestions are welcome!
 Please open an issue or PR for improvements or bug fixes.